Deals

 You can also delete a Deal directly from the kanban view using the quick actions menu in the top-right corner of the deal card.

-When deleting a Deal, you'll have the option to delete all ad slots associated with the Deal from your calendar.
+When deleting a Deal, you'll have the option to delete all ad slots associated with the Deal from your inventory.
 This is helpful when testing out Deals or if a campaign is postponed and needs to be restarted from scratch.

 Deal Details